orbitalchicken/Roadmap/Triaged.md

   - After log-out & log-in back, the update manager icon stays there but nothing happens when you left or right click on it..
   - On Vivaldi when I full screen a youtube video, the dashboard always remains displayed.
 Same on Firefox.
   - power: No way to set brightness for battery VS AC power.
+  - Can't delete a user.
+Delete button doesn't delete.
+  - Effects "Unmaximize Window" behavior does not change with change in settings regardless of effect type or time setting.
+  - After the updates last night I am no longer able to drag maximized windows bu the title bar in Cinnamon.
+To clarify the drag of maximized windows, Firefox and Nemo will not drag when maximized, Thunderbird will drag when maximized
+  - steam has to be exited twice from systray
+  - Using Vivaldi (1.15.1147.42 (Stable channel) (64-bit)) I downloaded a picture (jpg) from Facebook to my desktop.
+The download created a file (filename).jpg.crdownload.
+Once the picture was downloaded completely this file remained on my desktop.
+I can select it and check its properties, but I cannot delete it.
+I get an error message saying that the object does not exist. -> could be inotify not working?

 - mint-x: no icon when the update manager cannot connect to the server
 - auto-login from installer doesn't work?